hkitago/QuoteLink/README.md

 Notes:
 - If you enable the extension after loading the web page, it might not function correctly.
 In this case, please refresh the page and try again.
 - If you do not select text within the web page, the page title will be used.

+## Version History

+### [1.0.0] - 2024-09-03
+- Initial release with basic features

+## Known Issues

+- There is a rare issue where the extension may not work when a URL is passed from the in-app browser feature of other apps, such as RSS or social media apps, to Safari for display.

+## Roadmap

+- macOS Support
+- Removal of marketing parameters (e.g., Amazon affiliate links and utm parameters) and conversion to mobile-specific URLs
+- Addition of action menu (For requests to add posting destinations, please contact us via the contact information below)

 ## Compatibility